Identifying Network Ties from Panel Data: Theory and an Application to Tax Competition

-Our paper builds on these papers by studying the problem where $W_{0}$ is entirely unknown to the researcher.
-In so doing, we open up the study of social interactions to the many realms where complete social network data does not actually exist.
-Closely related to our work, \citet{Blumeetal2015} investigate the case when $W_{0}$ is \emph{partially} observed.
-Specifically, Blume \emph{et al.} (2015, Theorem 6)\ show that if two individuals are \emph{known} to not be directly connected, the parameters of interest in a model related to (\ref{model motivation}) can be identified.
-An alternative approach is taken in Blume \emph{et al.} (2011, Theorem 7): they suggest a parameterization of $W_{0}$ according to a pre-specified distance between nodes.
-We do not impose such restrictions, but note that partial observability of $W_{0}$ (as in \citealp{Blumeetal2015}) or placing additional structure on $W_{0}$ (as in Blume \emph{et al.}, 2011) is complementary to our approach as it reduces the number of parameters in $ W_{0}$ to be retrieved.

-\citet{BonaldiHortacsuKastl2015} and \citet{Manresa2016} estimate models like (\ref{model motivation}) when $W_{0}$ is not observed, but where $\rho _{0}$ is restricted to be zero so there are no endogenous social effects.
-They use sparsity-inducing methods from the statistics literature, but the presence of $\rho _{0}$ in our case complicates identification non-trivially because it introduces issues of simultaneity that we address.\footnote{ \citet{Manresa2016} allows for unit-specific $\beta _{0}$ parameters.
-While in many applications those are taken to be homogeneous, we also discuss extensions on how heterogeneity in those parameters can be handled when $ \rho _{0}\neq 0$.}
+\citet{Blumeetal2015} investigate the case when $W_{0}$ is \emph{partially} observed and show that if two individuals are \emph{known} not to be directly connected, the parameters of interest in a model related to (\ref{model motivation}) can be identified.
+Blume \emph{et al.} (2011) take an alternative approach: suggesting a parameterization of $W_{0}$ according to a pre-specified distance between nodes.
+We do not impose such restrictions, but note that partial observability of $W_{0}$ or placing additional structure on $W_{0}$ is complementary to our approach, as it reduces the number of parameters in $W_{0}$ to be retrieved. \citet{BonaldiHortacsuKastl2015} and \citet{Manresa2016} estimate models like (\ref{model motivation}) when $ W_{0} $ is not observed, but where $\rho _{0}$ is set to zero so there are no endogenous social effects.
+They use sparsity-inducing methods from the statistics literature, but the presence of $\rho _{0}$ in our case complicates identification because it introduces issues of simultaneity that we address.\footnote{\citet{Manresa2016} allows for unit-specific $\beta _{0} $ parameters.
+While in many applications those are taken to be homogeneous, we also discuss extensions on how heterogeneity in those parameters can be handled when $\rho _{0}\neq 0$ in Appendix B.}